The young Queen Victoria’s struggle to gain the throne

 “A pretty little Princess, as plump as a partridge,” declared the Duke of Kent on the day his daughter was born, 24 May 1819.
 The arrival of Princess Victoria thrilled her father, but made little noise in the country.
 Kent was only fourth in line to the throne, after his brothers the Prince Regent, the Duke of York, and the Duke of Clarence.
 To the rest of the royal family, Victoria was merely the daughter of a minor brother, nothing more than a pawn to be eventually traded in marriage.

-Victoria was born in the midst of a succession crisis.
+The child later known as Queen Victoria was born in the midst of a succession crisis.
 By the time George III’s five surviving daughters and seven sons were nudging middle age, in 1817, they had managed one legitimate heir, Princess Charlotte, the daughter of the Prince Regent (their illegitimate children would finally total 56).
 The English looked to Princess Charlotte as the hope for their country, in contrast to her debauched, spendthrift uncles and spinster aunts.
 When she became pregnant by her popular husband, Prince Leopold of Saxe-Coburg, the people were delighted.
 But after 50 hours of labour, she produced a stillborn baby boy.
 Within hours, she had fallen into a fatal fever and died.
 The country was grief-stricken, and the politicians began panicking over the lack of an heir.

-In the hope that Parliament would pay off their huge debts, the dukes embarked on a race to marry and produce children.
+In the hope that parliament would pay off their huge debts, the dukes embarked on a race to marry and produce children.
 The Duke of Kent sent away his mistress of 20 years and set about courting Prince Leopold’s sister, Victoire, Dowager Princess of Leiningen.
 Victoire was initially reluctant to relinquish her “agreeable independent position”, as she put it, to marry Kent, an indebted duke 20 years her senior, but Leopold pressed her into agreeing.
 Despite her doubts and his debts, the two were happy, and Victoire soon fell pregnant.
 “My brothers are not so strong as I am,” the elated Duke postured.
 “I have led a regular life, I shall outlive them all; the crown will come to me and my children.”

 The Prince Regent was infuriated by his brother’s success in producing a child and took his revenge by wrecking the christening.
 He allowed only a handful of guests and refused to allow the child to bear the names associated with queens such as Charlotte or Augusta, or indeed the feminised version of his own name, ‘Georgiana’.
 Instead, on the actual day, the Archbishop of Canterbury stood with the child over the font, waiting for the Prince Regent to inform him of her name.
 Finally, the Regent spat, “Give her the mother’s name”.
 Her first name was Alexandrina, after the Tsar (even the Regent dared not anger the Russian ruler by refusing it), but she quickly became known by her middle name – Victoria.